Formal Lawsuit vs. Informal Settlement

 Insurance companies do not like to go to court and typically will settle a case to avoid the uncertainty and expense of a prolonged trial.
 But a quick settlement offer from an insurer is often a low offer and not reflective of the true value of the case.

-The attorneys at Morris, King & Hodge are experienced negotiators when it comes to dealing with insurance companies.
+The lawyers at Morris, King & Hodge, P.C., are experienced negotiators when it comes to dealing with insurance companies.
 Our goal is to obtain a settlement that reflects the seriousness of your injuries.
 Sometimes, insurance companies do not get serious about reaching a settlement until a case is scheduled for trial.

 Some insurance companies simply refuse to make a fair settlement offer.
 We are prepared to seek justice in the courtroom.
 Each case has its own set of facts, but we are confident of our skills as trial lawyers and have achieved outstanding results for many clients in Alabama.
 The fact that we are willing to take cases to trial works to the benefit of our clients.